 Many Marlborough vineyards are now looking at a redevelopment programme, either to replace existing vineyard with a high level of trunk disease, change varieties (usually from something else to Sauvignon Blanc) or else to reduce row spacing or increase vine density to increase yield per hectare.READ MORE

 New Zealand Winegrowers Grafted Grapevine Standard

-The plant material that produces the grapes is a significant investment in vineyards - it is important that this is of the highest quality and of known origin.
-The outcome sought is to provide assurance to viticulturalists, winemakers, and other stakeholders including consumers, that grafted grape vines which are certified according to this Standard, can be described as 'high health plants' in that they have been tested for and shown not to have GLRaV-3 at the time of testing.
+It is important that each grape vine in your vineyard is of the highest quality and of known origin.
+The outcome sought is to provide assurance to viticulturists, winemakers, and other stakeholders including consumers, that grafted grape vines which are certified according to this Standard, can be described as 'high health plants' in that they have been tested for and shown not to have GLRaV-3 at the time of testing.

 For further information about the NZWG GGS see PDF downloads to the right.

 Got a minute?
 Check out our recent articles:

 Hill Laboratories have expanded their viticulture testing capability with the acquisition of the assets of Vine Testing Laboratory (VTL), a specialised ELISA laboratory able to diagnose Grapevine leafroll-associated virus 3 (GLRaV-3).READ MORE